 What do you wish you knew early in your in-house role?

-Of course, I wish I knew of the BarkerGimore senior advisors to help me learn how to be a successful GC, but the program didn’t exist back in those dark ages.
+Of course, I wish I knew of the BarkerGimore Strategic Advisors and Coaches to help me learn how to be a successful GC, but the program didn’t exist back in those dark ages.
 Seriously, I wish I knew more about the GC’s role in being a trusted advisor, confidant, and partner to the CEO and the board of directors on issues far beyond core “legal issues.”
 Apart from being a mentor to lawyers in my group, fulfilling that unique position with the CEO and board as we dealt with the most important issues facing the company was the best part of the job.

 As a BarkerGilmore advisor, where do you see yourself adding the biggest value to GCs and/or their legal departments?